RainJamesY/FastESA/README.md

-statement: since this is the implementation of the Public Opinion Analysis course at Wuhan University, we can only open source this project after closure.
+**Statement: since this is the implementation of the Public Opinion Analysis course at Wuhan University, we can only open source this project after closure.**
 # FastESA
 FastESA: Entity-Stance Analysis with FastNLP, Official Code Repo